The Grand Tour

 The Grand Tour is always fully supported with frequent rest/food/water stops, sag vehicles, full lunch.
 Triple and Quad riders may be accompanied by registered private sag support in addition to full support from the Grand Tour.
 Double riders can rely on the Grand Tour for all their needs.

 The Grand Tour is known for its great support – and for that we need grand volunteers.
 In fact, we need more than a century’s worth!
 Veteran Vols agree that the Grand Tour offers a great day of action-packed activity along with enormous fulfillment from helping bicyclists reach their long-distance goals.
 The Los Angeles Wheelmen invites friends and family of Grand Tour riders and the Grand Tour ride itself to join the corps of volunteers from Malibu to Goleta, from Friday evening before the Saturday ride until the last riders return in pre-dawn Sunday.
-For information, email email@example.com
+If you would like to help, please email the volunteer coordinator here.
+For any questions about the Grand Tour please email your questions here.

 The Grand Tour is one of the most popular rides in the California Triple Crown.